Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 Representation of Organic Compound

-(i) Molecular Formula:- The formula which show the actual number of atoms of different element present in one molecule of organic compound is called molecular formula.
-Example:- Molecular formula of benzene is C6H6.
-It that benzene has six carbon atoms and six hydrogen atoms.
+(i) Molecular Formula:- The formula that shows the actual number of atoms of different elements present in one molecule of organic compound is called molecular formula.

-Characteristics of Structural formula
+Characteristics of Structural Formula

 Example:- The structural formula of propane and butane are given below.